ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 Knowing the functions that you are using is key to making sure that you are using the functions correctly.
 The PHP.net website has information about functions, so while you are learning which functions exist, you should look at the PHP.net site for more information about certain functions.
 For instance, [here is the PHP specification for the substr function](http://php.net/manual/en/function.substr.php).

-Let’s try another useful String function.
-This time we’re going to pass the string directly into the function instead of worrying about the variable definition.
+Let's try another useful String function.
+This time we're going to pass the string directly into the function instead of worrying about the variable definition.

 <p class="file-name">lesson3.php</p>
 ```php